Quads / Quadriceps Femoris and Yoga

-Quad stretches yoga poses should be completely comfortable, and you shouldn’t have to experience any pain at all.
-As you hold a stretch, the feeling of tightness should either stay the same or fade.
-If the sense of tightness increases, you’re stretching too hard, and you may be running a risk of injury.
+Quad stretches yoga poses should be completely comfortable, and you shouldn't experience any pain.
+As you hold a stretch, the tightness should either stay the same or fade.
+If the sense of tightness increases, you're stretching too hard and may risk injury.

 There are several quad stretches for sore quads and stiff thigh muscles.
 If you want to stretch the rectus femoris, you have to find hip extension and knee flexion.
-Asanas like the back leg of Dancer’s pose will stretch your rectus femoris.
+Asanas, like the back leg of Dancer's Pose, will extend your rectus femoris.
 You can also consider the back lunge with your back foot pulled closer to your bottom.

-If you want to stretch your vastus medialis, vastus lateralis, or vastus intermedius one of the best quad stretches yoga pose is the Child’s Pose.
-During this posture, the vasti will experience sufficient lengthening while achieving hip flexion with knee flexion as well.
+If you want to stretch your vastus medialis, vastus lateralis, or vastus intermedius one of the best quads stretches in a yoga pose is tChild'sd’s Pose.
+During this posture, the vasti will also experience sufficient lengthening while achieving hip flexion with knee flexion.

 Yoga Poses to Strengthen Quadriceps

-When it comes to strengthening your quadriceps femoris, you have a lot of options at your disposal.
+When it comes to strengthening your quadriceps femoris, you have many options.
 You can even include quad stretches yoga with your strengthening postures.

 All standing poses where you hold your knee flexed will increase the strength of your quad.
 These poses include, among others, the Warrior I, Warrior II, Parsvokanasa, and High Lunges.